Zk-soda/Context-based-Anomaly-Detection/Preprocess/Readme.md

 After getting jsonfile of captions and bounding boxes from Densecap

 ## extract_feature_making_npz.py
-Extract the visual feature and caption feature by pre-trained ResNet and BERT And save them to npz file
+Extract the visual feature and caption feature by pre-trained ResNet and BERT \\
+And save them to npz file

 ## construct_graph_savepickle.py
-Get coordinates from bounding boxes of regions
-Compute their spatially overlapped relations and construct graphs Save each graph with features to picklefile for each image
+Load npz file to get coordinates from bounding boxes of regions Compute their spatially overlapped relations and construct graphs Save each graph with features to picklefile for each image